ImperialCollegeLondon/formalising-mathematics/src/week_8/README.md

 # I did a cool thing and would be fine about having it up on the Imperial College formalising-mathematics public github repo

 Nice!
-Switch to a new branch of the project and we can get it there.
+Switch to a new branch of the project and we can try to get it there.

 If you don't know about git: in the bottom left of VS Code (the editor you're using to play Lean) there's a git weird-V-symbol and it probably says `master`.
 Click